U.S. manufacturing and new home sales highlight booming economy | ExBulletin

 U.S. manufacturing and new home sales highlight booming economy

-Activity at US factories picked up in early April, although manufacturers were finding it increasingly difficult to source raw materials and other inputs, as the reopening of the economy led to a boom in domestic demand. which could slow the momentum in the months to come.
+WASHINGTON (Reuters) – Activity at U.S. factories picked up in early April, though manufacturers found it increasingly difficult to source raw materials and other inputs as the economy reopened leading to a boom in domestic demand, which could slow the momentum in the coming months.

+FILE PHOTO: Matt Dillion and Chad Damron weld an upper deck assembly at the Look Trailers Freight Trailer Manufacturing Plant in Middlebury, Indiana, U.S. April 1, 2021.
+REUTERS / Eileen T. Meslar

 The flow of strong economic data continued with another report on Friday showing new home sales peaked over 14 1/2 years in March.
-The economy is being boosted by the White House’s massive bailout program against the $ 1.9 trillion COVID-19 pandemic and increased vaccinations against the virus.
+The economy is being boosted by the White House’s massive $ 1.9 trillion COVID-19 pandemic rescue program and increased vaccinations against the virus.

 Retail sales hit a record high in March and hiring accelerated, raising expectations for robust growth in the first quarter and preparing the economy for what could be its best performance in nearly four decades.